florentpoujol/Daneel/readme.md

     Daneel.Lang.GetLine("welcome", { "John" }) -- Welcome John, have a nice play !

 Note that any strings, not just the localized strings, may benefits from the placeholder/replacement with `Daneel.Utilities.ReplaceInString(string, replacements)`.

+## GUI

+Daneel allows to easilly create GUI elments in order to build HUD and prompt the player with information or interact with him.

+### Setup

+GUI elments are actually gameObjects parented to the HUD camera.
+The HUD camera is a gameObject with an orthographic camera component, somewhere in your scene away from where the game actually happens.
+Name it "HUDCamera" or update the value of `Daneel.config.hudCameraName`.
+If you set an orthographic scale other than 10, update the value of `Daneel.config.hudCameraOrthographicScale`.

+Available GUI objects are :
+- Daneel.GUI
+- GUIText (Daneel.GUI.Text)
+- GUICheckbox (Daneel.GUI.Checkbox)
+- GUIInput (Daneel.GUI.Input)

+### Common element properties

+The GUI elments are convenient wrapper around the gameObjects they are made of that allows to easily manipulate them.
+Get and set the object's properties via their appropriate gettter and setter (or their dynamic variable) at any time during creation or afterward.

+- Name : be sure that the name is unique during creation, if you want to retrieve an element later by its name with `GUI.Get(name)`.
+- Scale : a scale of 1 is very big, so the elments are created with a default scale of 0.2.
+You may change this value with `Daneel.config.hudElementDefaultScale`.
+- Opacity
+- Label : this is the text that identifies the element on screen.
+You may go to the mext line by inserting ":br:" in the string.

+*Position*
+Yet they are actually gameObjects in a 3D world, GUI elements are positionned on the 2D plane that is the screen.
+Similarly to Vector3, Vector2 has been introduced and must be supplied to `element:SetPosition()`.
+The origin is the top-left corner of the screen, so the x component is the distance *in pixels* from the left side of the screen.
+The y component is the distance in pixels from the top of the screen.
+For a screen that is 800x600 pixels wide, {400,300} is the center of the screen while {800,600} is its bottom-right corner.

+All GUI element may be created from script with the New(name)

+### GUIText

+Just some text.

+### GUICheckbox

+A labelled checkox that has a "checked" state which can be toggled when the user clicks on the checkbox or its label.
+I addition to the usual parameters, you may define a function as the value of the "onClick" property.
+This function will be called whenever the user click on the chekbox and receive the element as first and only argument.

+    local element = GUICheckbox.New("Box1", {
+        position = Vector2.New(400, 200),

+        onClick = function(element)
+            print()
+        end
+    })

 ## Miscellaneous